hazelweakly/hazelweakly.me/src/blog/home-baked-abstractions-store-bought-implementations.md

 The stakeholders are are the people that aren't directly in charge of the leadership, and they're also not the direct users, but they're people who are going to be speaking the language of the abstraction and they're going to need to be able to communicate with the users who are going to be using it on a daily basis.
 A huge, yet often not considered, aspect of success in the creation of an abstraction is whether or not the stakeholders involved can learn how to communicate with the abstraction.
 This doesn't mean that they understand it: domain experts often need to build abstractions that don't translate well outside of said domain, but that doesn't mean they can't be used to communicate outside the domain.
-In fact, the ability to communicate the abstraction outside of the domain in which it "belongs" is likely one of the most important success criteria for determining the longevity of the abstraction in the organization.
+In fact, the ability to communicate the abstraction outside of the domain in which it "belongs" is likely one of the most important success criteria for determining the longevity of the abstraction in the organisation.
 As the abstraction goes from being an innovation to a novelty to a product to a commodity, you're going to see the scope of who utilizes it in the company widen over time.

 Stepping back for a brief moment, though, what's really happening here is that you have the people who are going to be using the abstraction, and the people that are building the abstraction; importantly, they are two separate groups of people.